-DISCLOSURE OF PRESENTENCE REPORTS AND RELATED RECORDS
+DISCLOSURE OF PRESENTENCE REPORTS, PRETRIAL SERVICES REPORTS AND RELATED RECORDS

-- (a) Confidential Character of Presentence Reports and Related Records.
-The presentence reports, violation reports, and related documents to be offered in sentencing and violation hearings (collectively "presentence reports") are confidential records of the United States District Court.
-Unless further disclosure is expressly authorized by order of the Court, such records shall be disclosed only to the Court, court personnel, the defendant, the defendant's counsel, the defense investigator, if any, and the United States Attorney's Office in connection with the sentencing or violation hearing. - (b) Requests for Disclosure.
-Any applicant seeking an order authorizing further disclosure of a presentence report maintained by the probation office shall file a written petition to the Court establishing with particularity the need for specific information in the records.
-Requests for disclosure made to probation officers are improper.
-The probation officer may seek instruction from the Court with respect to a request and may direct a person seeking release of records to petition the Court.
-No disclosure shall be made except upon an order issued by this Court. - (c) Availability of Proposed Presentence Report.
-A copy of the probation officer's proposed presentence report, including the probation officer's recommendations, shall be made available to the United States Attorney's Office and to defense counsel not less than thirty-five (35) days before the date set for sentencing hearing. - (d) Objections to the Report.
+- (a) Confidential Character of Presentence Reports, Pretrial Services Reports, and Related Records.
+The presentence reports, pretrial services reports, violation reports, and related documents are confidential records of the United States District Court.
+Unless further disclosure is expressly authorized by order of the Court or this rule, such records shall be disclosed only to the Court, court personnel, the defendant, the defendant's counsel, the defense investigator, if any, and the United States Attorney's Office in connection with the sentencing, detention/release, or violation hearing. - (b) Requests for Disclosure.
+Any applicant seeking an order authorizing further disclosure of a presentence report or pretrial services report maintained by the probation or pretrial services offices shall file a written petition to the Court establishing with particularity the need for specific information in the records.
+Requests for disclosure made to probation or pretrial services officers are improper.
+Except as provided in (c) below, no further disclosure shall be made except upon an order issued by the Court. - (c) Exceptions.
+Nothing in this rule is intended to prohibit probation or pretrial services from disclosing records without court order as is authorized by statute, regulation, or formalized national policy. - (d) Availability of Proposed Presentence Report.
+A copy of the probation officer's proposed presentence report, including the probation officer's recommendations, shall be made available to the United States Attorney's Office and to defense counsel not less than thirty-five (35) days before the date set for sentencing hearing. - (e) Objections to the Report.
 Defense counsel shall discuss the presentence report with the defendant.
 Not less than twenty-one (21) days before the date set for the sentencing hearing, counsel for defendant and the Government shall each deliver to the probation officer and exchange with each other a written statement of all objections they have to statements of material fact, sentencing classifications, sentencing guideline ranges, and policy statements contained in or omitted from the presentence report.
-These objections are not and shall not become part of the Court file.
-After receipt of the objections, the probation officer shall conduct any further investigation and make any necessary revisions to the presentence report. - (e) Submission to the Court.
+After receipt of the objections, the probation officer shall conduct any further investigation and make any necessary revisions to the presentence report. - (f) Submission to the Court.
 Not less than fourteen (14) days before the date set for the sentencing hearing, the probation officer shall submit the presentence report, including recommendations, to the sentencing Judge and make it available to counsel for the defendant and the Government.
 If the presentence report has not been revised, counsel may be so notified and not given a new report.